Emergency Rental Assistance Programs You Can Apply For Now

 Long-Term Housing Stability After Assistance

-• Explore long-term housing options such as affordable housing or subsidized housing
+• Reviewing longer-term options such as affordable housing or subsidized housing

-• Seek financial counseling to balance debt and other bills
+• Seeking financial counseling to manage debt and recurring bills

-Credit.org’s Budgeting Calculator is a free tool that can help families plan their rent obligations alongside other necessary expenses.
+Credit.org’s Budgeting Calculator can help families compare rent obligations with other necessary expenses and adjust spending accordingly.

 Community Support and Additional Services